AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.reset()
    :module: RoadRunner

-   This method resets all the floating species concentrations to their initial values.
+   Resets all the floating species concentrations to their initial values.

+.. method:: RoadRunner.resetAll()
+   :module: RoadRunner

+   Resets all variables, species, etc. to the CURRENT initial values.
+   It also resets all parameter back to the values they had when the model was first loaded

+.. method:: RoadRunner.resetToOrigin()
+   :module: RoadRunner

+   Resets the model back to the state is was when it was FIRST loaded.
+   The scope of reset includes all initial values and parameters, etc.

 .. method:: RoadRunner.setConfigurationXML(*args)